rubyforgood/Flaredown/README.md

 You can spin up instances of the required data-stores in Docker containers using `docker compose up` in the project root.

-You can spin up instances of the required data-stores in Docker containers using `docker compose up` in the project root.

 On macOS, you can install libpq by running `brew install libpq && brew link --force libpq && bundle config --local build.pg "--with-ldflags=-L$(brew --prefix libpq)/lib --with-pg-include=$(brew --prefix libpq)/include"`, which is required for `bundle install` to succeed.

 ## Installation